 We understand that developers have a preference before starting to work with Domo.
 We are using DLLs as the delivery vehicle for the three plugin types we support.
 This allows you to select from a wide range of base languages to write your plugin.
 It also means that your plugin will be supported on all the platforms supported by Workbench, meaning your plugin will be useful well beyond your own use.

 The Workbench SDK

-The Workbench SDK is a set of classes and packages that help you build your Workbench Plugin.
-This robust set of programming artifacts provides everything you need from how to work with accounts and authenticate to your data source to logging the execution steps that your plugin takes when executed.
+The Workbench SDK is a library that helps you build your Workbench Plugin.
+This robust set of programming classes provides everything you need from how to work with accounts and authenticate to your data source to logging the execution steps that your plugin takes when executed.

 The best way to get started though is following the example that we have included with this getting started document.